-Muslims living with HIV/AIDS are a neglected and stigmatised community.
+Muslims living with HIV/AIDS are a neglected and stigmatized community.
 Hakeemah Cummings speaks to the founder of Reaching All HIV+ Muslims in America (RAHMA), who is working to raise awareness in the community.

-Why did you chose the name RAHMA for your organisation?
+Why did you choose the name RAHMA for your organization?

 What was your inspiration for establishing RAHMA?

 When I was in college I worked as a Certified Nurse’s Assistant at a local hospital.
 My job was to help the nurses with various care-giving duties – helping to administer medicine, change bedclothes, take patients to the bathroom, clean up after patients – you name it.
 One day, I was assigned a patient who was also my friend from high school.
 I learned that he was HIV+.
 This news was surprising and I realized how little I knew about the virus.

 During high school, I was very ignorant about HIV and AIDS.
 I thought that people with HIV were disgusting and that I could get sick from breathing in the same space as them.
 Even when I began working in healthcare, I was still ignorant about the virus and the disease it can cause.
 But when I learned of my friend’s HIV status, I decided to educate myself.
 I volunteered with HIV/AIDS awareness groups in the community and organized the first AIDS Awareness Week ever on my college campus.